RazYahkovnia/GitMaster/README.md

 - 🔄 **Smart Diff**: Works in comparison views to let you step back through history.
 - 🏷️ **Rename Aware**: Tracks file history even across renames.

+**✨ Explain with AI - Understand Changes Instantly**
+Don't just see the code changes—understand *why* they happened.
+- 🤖 **One-Click Analysis**: Click the sparkle icon in Commit Details.
+- 📋 **Auto-Copy**: Copies the commit message and full diff to your clipboard.
+- 🧠 **Context-Rich**: Prompts your AI assistant (Cursor, Copilot, etc.) to explain the "what" and "why" of the change.

 **File History - Track Every Change**
 Open any file and see its complete commit history with syntax-highlighted diffs.
 - 🎨 Color-coded by author - spot patterns instantly